 Editor’s Note: With the sad news of Bill and Melinda Gates’ divorce, we’re looking again at a story we published about two of the world’s most generous female philanthropists.
 Melinda Gates’ influence will surely grow as she makes more of her own decisions on giving.
 We’re staying tuned.

 At a time when we hear a lot about greed (corporate and otherwise) in the news and a call for increased taxes for the very rich, here’s reason to unclench your jaw if only for a moment.
 Take a look at the uplifting example set by two incredible female philanthropists.

-With her husband Bill Gates, Melinda Gates, former general manager of Microsoft, is co-founder of the world’s largest private charitable organization, the Bill & Melinda Gates Foundation.
+With her soon-to-be ex-husband Bill Gates, Melinda Gates, former general manager of Microsoft, is co-founder of the world’s largest private charitable organization, the Bill & Melinda Gates Foundation.
 It supports global health, education, and the fight against poverty.

 MacKenzie Bezos has pledged to give half of her $35 billion in assets to charity over her lifetime or in her will.

 The couple has given away more than $45 billion through their foundation and other family foundations over the last 25 years.
 Recently, Melinda published the best-selling book, The Moment of Lift: How Empowering Women Changes the World, which is an urgent call about how we must protect and elevate women in the workplace and the world.

 In an interview with the New York Times, she spoke about why she shared stories about everything from genital mutilation to the loss of a child in her book: “We don’t have to live everyone’s experience.
 We just have to have enough empathy to understand how heartbreaking that would be and to say, ‘Let’s change this.’
 So I want people to be able to empathize with whichever stories reach them, then turn it back and say, ‘O.K., what can I do?’”